-The preschool has an existing teacher on a fixed term contract which expires on 30 June 2024.
+The preschool has an existing teacher on a fixed term contract which expires on 30 December 2024.
 Will the school be able to offer them another fixed term contract after this?

 Fixed term contracts entered into before 6 December 2023 will continue to have effect, including that their fixed end date will apply.
-However, unless an exception applies, you cannot offer a new fixed term contract to the teacher next year if any of the following applies:
+However, unless an exception applies, you cannot offer a new consecutive fixed term contract to the teacher if any of the following applies:

-- the sum of the period the previous contract was in effect and the new contract is for two or more years - the new contract contains an option for renewal or extension - the previous contract contained an option for extension that has been exercised, or - the employee has been engaged under two previous consecutive fixed term contracts - Can the organisation continue to use its template fixed term contract from 6 December 2023?
+- the sum of the period the previous contract was in effect and the new contract is greater than two years - the new contract contains an option for renewal or extension - the previous contract contained an option for extension that has been exercised, or - the employee has been engaged under two previous consecutive fixed term contracts to perform the same, or substantially similar, work and there was substantial continuity of the employment relationship - Can the organisation continue to use its template fixed term contract from 6 December 2023?
 It says the employer and employee can agree to renew the contract for up to two additional terms.

-No, unless an exception applies, the legislation prohibits the use of 'renewable contracts' where the contract provides an option or right to extend or renew the contract more than once.
+No, unless an exception applies, the legislation prohibits the use of 'renewable contracts' where the sum of the identifiable period and any other period for which the contract may be extended or renewed is greater than two years, or the contract provides an option or right to extend or renew the contract more than once.

-Exceptions to the new provisions
+Exceptions to the fixed term contract provisions

-The new limitations on fixed term contracts won't apply to certain fixed term contracts, including where:
+The limitations on fixed term contracts won't apply to certain fixed term contracts, including where:

-- the employee is engaged under the contract to perform only a distinct and identifiable task involving specialised skills - the employee is engaged under the contract under a training arrangement (for example, as an apprentice or trainee) - the employee is engaged under the contract to do essential work during a peak demand period - the employee is engaged under the contract to work during emergency circumstances or a temporary absence of another employee (for example, parental leave) - in the year the contract is entered into, the amount of the employee's earnings under the contract is above the high income threshold for that year (this is \$167,500 from 1 July 2023 and indexed each year) - the contract relates to a position that is funded in whole or in part by government funding, or certain philanthropic funding (see below for more detail under 'Will philanthropic or membership funded positions be exempt?'), that is payable for a period of more than two years and the funding has no reasonable prospects of being renewed after the end of that period - the contract relates to a governance position that has a time limit under the governing rules of a corporation or association, or - · a modern award that covers the employee includes terms that permit the use of fixed term contracts
+- the employee is engaged under the contract to perform only a distinct and identifiable task involving specialised skills (for example, a technology professional engaged to provide specialised technology support on a particular project) - the employee is engaged under the contract under a training arrangement (for example, as an apprentice or trainee) - the employee is engaged under the contract to do essential work during a peak demand period (for example, seasonal work) - the employee is engaged under the contract to work during emergency circumstances or a temporary absence of another employee (for example, replacing a permanent employee who is on parental leave) - in the year the contract is entered into, the amount of the employee's earnings under the contract is above the high income threshold for that year (this is \$175,000 from 1 July 2024 and indexed each year) - the contract relates to a position that is funded in whole or in part by government funding, provided that the funding is payable for more than two years and there are no reasonable prospects that the funding will be renewed - the contract relates to a governance position that has a time limit under the governing rules of a corporation or association - a modern award that covers the employee includes terms that permit the use of fixed term contracts, or - the Fair Work Regulations 2009 (Regulations) permit the contract to be made